Page Refresh AI/Location Pages

 What this audit is looking for

-This audit checks whether a location page is locally credible enough to rank and convert: unique city context, trust signals, service-area depth, local FAQs, and links that connect the page to the rest of the local cluster.
+This audit checks whether a location page is locally credible enough to help a visitor evaluate the service area: unique city context, entity clarity, trust signals, service-area depth, local FAQs, AI-readable answers, and links that connect the page to the rest of the local cluster.

 Common content problems on these pages